mpt-bootcamp/ansible/docs/LAB1.md

-## LAB1 - Ansible Control Machine and Managed Nodes
+## LAB1 - Getting Started
 ---

-### Goal
-In this lab, you will learn the basic concepts of Ansible.

-### Basic Concepts
-A control machine is any computer or virtual machine where Ansible is installed to run commands and playbooks.

-Managed nodes are machines or hosts that the control macnine connect to and to make configuration changes or to install software.

-Inventory is a file (/etc/ansible/hosts) listing or grouping one or more managed nodes or hosts.

-Configuration file (ansible.cfg) let you specify or change the default Ansible settings and behaviors.

-Playbooks are files that you define the configurations and tasks to play in the managed hosts.

-Ansible works by connecting to the managed nodes from a control machine, and pushing out small programs, called "modules" defined in the playbook to them.
-Ansible then executes these modules over SSH by default, and removes them when finished.
-While passwords are supported, but SSH keys are the preferred and secured way to use Ansible.

-### Lab Exercises
+Ansible is widely used to automate the configuration of a wide range of systems and devices such as virtual machines, databases, storage devices, networks, firewalls, etc. Generally, you can use Ansible to automate two types of tasks:

+1. Configuration management - Change the configuration of an application, OS, or device; start and stop services; install or update applications; implement a security policy.
+2. Application deployment- Make DevOps easier by automating the build and deployment of your applications.

-#### Exercise 1 - Login to an EC2 control machine using a Web terminal (Jupyter)
+### Exercise 1 - Connecting to the Lab Environment

+For the lab exercises, we will be connecting to an Ansible control machine (EC2 intance) in AWS.
+Each student is assigned with a student number (1 to 20).
+You will need to replace the **\<n\>** with the assigned number in the lab instructions.

+To connect to the control machine,

-1. Open the URL with Chrome or any browser.
-Where \<n\> is your student number.
+1) Open the URL with a browser (Chrome or Firefox).

 ```
 http://console<n>.missionpeaktechnologies.com:8000/
 ```
-2. Enter student\<n\>/student\<n\> for the username and passowrd.
+2) Enter student\<n\>/student\<n\> for the username and passowrd.
 For example, student1/student1
-3. Next click the "Terminal" icon to open a web terminal session
+3) After login, click the "Terminal" icon to open a web terminal session

 ![Custom Apache Home Page](images/console-home.png)

-4. Enter the following command to verified the installted Python and version
+4) Enter the following commands to verified Ansible and required packages are installed

 ```console
 $ cd ~/
 $ pwd